Ugochukwuodinaka/Food-App-Business-Analysis/README.md

     cater to their social and recreational interests.
   - The distribution of total monthly income across different age bands influences customers' purchasing power and preferences, shaping their buying behavior and consumption patterns.
 Understanding these changes is crucial for the Food App
-    Businesses to tailor their product offerings, pricing strategies, and marketing campaigns to effectively target and engage with diverse customer segments.
+    Business to tailor their product offerings, pricing strategies, and marketing campaigns to effectively target and engage with diverse customer segments.
 By aligning with customers' income levels and preferences, businesses can optimize their market positioning and enhance customer satisfaction, ultimately driving sales and fostering long-term loyalty.